-When the pivot key is selected, the height of the presser foot when sewing is stopped can be changed according to the type of fabric being sewn.
-Press to display "Pivoting Height" in the settings screen.
-Press or to select one of the three heights (3.2 mm, 5.0 mm or 7.5 mm).
+• When the pivot key is selected, the height of the presser foot when sewing is stopped can be changed according to the type of fabric being sewn.
+Press 🖹 to display "Pivoting Height" in the settings screen.
+Press - or + to select one of the three heights (3.2 mm, 5.0 mm or 7.5 mm).
 Generally 3.2 mm is the preferred setting.

-- The pivot function can only be used with stitches where presser foot J or N is indicated in the upper-left corner of the screen.
-If any other stitch is selected, papears as light gray and is not available. - Use (Presser foot lifter button) to make sure the presser foot is lowered, and then press the "Start/Stop" button to continue sewing. - If the pivot key is selected, and + beside "Presser Foot Height" in the settings screen are not available and the setting cannot be changed.
+- The "Needle Position Up / Down" in the settings screen, must be set to the down position If for the pivot function to be used.
+When "Needle Position Up / Down" is set in the raised position, appears as light gray and cannot be used. - The pivot function can only be used with stitches where presser foot J or N is indicated in the upper-left corner of the screen.
+If any other stitch is selected, appears as light gray and is not available. - Use (J) (Presser foot lifter button) to make sure the presser foot is lowered, and then press the "Start/Stop" button to continue sewing. - If the pivot key is selected, and + beside "Presser Foot Height" in the settings screen are not available and the setting cannot be changed.

-- Select a stitch. - Press ut to select the pivot function.
+Press 😐 to select the pivot function.

-- \rightarrow The key appears as - Place the fabric under the presser foot with the needle at the starting point of the stitching, lower presser foot and then press the "Start/Stop" button.
+\rightarrow The key appears as \bigcirc

+Place the fabric under the presser foot with the needle at the starting point of the stitching, lower presser foot and then press the "Start/Stop" button.
 The machine will begin sewing.